As a producer, composer, music arranger, actor, singer, civil rights activist and humanitarian, Harry Belafonte is no stranger to speaking in public.

-The legendary Belafonte spent his first 90 seconds thanking his friends and fellow actors.
+The legendary Harry Belafonte spent his first 90 seconds thanking his friends and fellow actors.

-It was worth the wait.
+It was worth the wait

 “America has come a long way since Hollywood in 1915 gave the world the film ‘Birth of a Nation.’
 By all measure, this cinematic work was considered the greatest film ever made.
 The power of moving pictures to impact on human behavior was never more powerfully evidenced than when after the release of this film, American citizens went on a murderous rampage.
 Races were set against one another.
 Fire and violence erupted.
 Baseball bats and billy clubs bashed heads.
 Blood flowed in the streets of our cities.
 Lives were lost.
 The film also gained the distinction of being the first film ever screened at the White House.
 Then presiding President Woodrow Wilson openly praised the film, and with the power of his Presidential anointing validated the film’s brutality and its grossly distorted view of history.
 This, too, further inflamed the nation’s racial divide.”